Welcome to the Porteus Lab

 We hope this overview of the different projects gives you a good sense of the activities of the Porteus lab.
 If you are particularly more interested in a specific project, please contact us directly.
 Finally we like to collaborate, so if that is something you like as well, please contact us.
 Thanks!

-Matt Porteus, MD, PhD
+Matthew Porteus, MD, PhD

-Dr. Porteus' research program focuses on developing genome editing by homologous recombination as curative therapy for children with genetic diseases but also has interests in the clonal dynamics of heterogeneous populations and the use of genome editing to better understand diseases that affect children including infant leukemias and genetic diseases that affect the muscle.
+Dr. Porteus' research program continues to focus on developing genome editing by homologous recombination as curative therapy for children with genetic diseases but also has interests in the clonal dynamics of heterogeneous populations and the use of genome editing to better understand diseases that affect children including infant leukemias and genetic diseases that affect the muscle.
 Clinically, Dr. Porteus attends at the Lucille Packard Children’s Hospital where he takes care of pediatric patients undergoing hematopoietic stem cell transplantation.